 (i) The UKF Secretariat verifies that proposals meet the eligibility criteria referred to in the call.
 These criteria are rigorously applied and any proposal found to be ineligible is excluded from evaluation.
 The eligibility check is carried out before the beginning of the evaluation process, however it is continued during the evaluation process.

 (ii) The decision to exclude a proposal for failing one or more eligibility criteria is taken by the UKF Secretariat.
 This decision may be taken at any appropriate moment before, during or after the evaluation sessions, when ineligibility has been proven.
 This decision is final and cannot be subject to dispute, except in a case of administrative error.
 Complaints shall be sent by e-mail to the UKF Secretariat at the following address: firstname.lastname@example.org.

 Individual evaluation by independent experts

 (i) All eligible proposals are evaluated in peer review by independent experts to examine their conformity with the evaluation criteria relevant for the call.
-Up to three members of evaluation board are nominated by UKF Secretariat.
+The UKF Secretariat nominates up to three evaluators per project.

 (ii) All independent experts are briefed before the evaluation by the UKF Secretariat in order to inform them on the general evaluation guidelines and the objectives of the program under consideration.